csvance/csvance.github.io/_posts/2017-12-29-RNN-seed-problem.markdown

 ### Sequence Size
 If you have a sequence larger than your maximum size, start removing the first element before you append a new one.
 This will have no bearing on prediction because the network will learn how to handle this.

+## Conclusion
+We can now train the network and start by feeding it a sequence filled with NULLs to predict the first value.

 ## Examples
 - [Preprocessing][preprocess]
 - [Training][train]